napolitanod/Danger-Zone/README.md

 <img src="https://github.com/napolitanod/Danger-Zone/blob/main/.gitImage/crumbling%20ceiling%20gif.gif" height="400">

+> A danger zone is triggered by the start of a new combat turn, causing the screen to shake and rubble to tumble down.
+Using Danger Zone, you can define a portion of the scene to be the zone (e.g. the hallway) where a danger (e.g the falling rocks and screen shake) is invoked.
+Note that Danger Zone includes no video components and integrates with other free modules to expand functionality.
+In the above example, Danger Zone creates a tile in the target location and integrates with JB2A module for the rubble asset and Kandashi's Fluid Canvas for the screen shaking.
+Danger Zone pulls these together into a cohesive whole along with it's own trigger and zone location and targeting functionality.

 ## What's in the module
 * Effectively turns your scene into an actor, adding defined zones to the scene within which the effects the you define generate.